burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Number of Permutations In Each Run*
-		-  Choose the number of permutations in each run among 1000, 5000 and 10000 choices.
+		-  Choose the number of permutations in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
+		  If your system properties are high such as CPU and RAM, prefer minimum number of runs.
+		  You may have 10000 permutations, by achieving 10000 permutations in each run, which requires 10000/10000 = 1 run at total.
+		  Or you may have 100000 permutations, by achieving 10000 permutations in each run, which requires 100000/10000 = 10 runs at total.

 8)	**Regulatory Sequence Analysis**:
 	Please note that Regulatory Sequence Analysis is enabled if you have checked at least one of the following annotation options such as "TF", "TF and KEGG Pathway" or